yesarpit/counterApp/README.md

     logo.svg
 ```

+## Steps to Run

+In the project directory, you need to follow below sequence to run the project:

+### `npm i`

+### `npm start`

+For Production : ### `npm run build`

+Builds the app for production to the `build` folder.<br>
+It correctly bundles React in production mode and optimizes the build for the best performance.

+The build is minified and the filenames include the hashes.<br>
+Your app is ready to be deployed!

-For the project to build, **these files must exist with exact filenames**:
+## For the project to build, **these files must exist with exact filenames**:

 * `public/index.html` is the page template;
 * `src/index.js` is the JavaScript entry point.